betadots/pdc/README.md

 `latest` should be self-explanatory.
 The `main` tags are built with every push to the main branch and can be regarded as development tags.

+### Version updates

+PDC will update its minor version as long as the tools it encapsulates also only update their minor versions.
+If a major version of a tool is released, PDC will update its major version, too.
+Also if the base container is updated to a new major version, PDC will update its major version.
+Or if there are incompatible changes in the container build setup.

 ## Changelog

 see [CHANGELOG.md](CHANGELOG.md)